campisano/terraform_aws_lightsail_module/README.md

 From [campisano.org/Aws (Cloud)](http://www.campisano.org/wiki/en/Aws_(Cloud)#Use_AWS_lightsail_simplified_service)

-This project shows how to use a minimalistic AWS Lightsail module (configurable with a custom vars.json file) to setup a cheap infrastrucutre in the AWS cloud.
+This project shows how to use a minimalistic Terraform module (configurable with a custom vars.json file) to create a [Lightsail cheap infrastrucutre](https://aws.amazon.com/lightsail/) with a free Virtual Private Server (VPS) in the Amazon Web Services (AWS).